Rhondoid/professional-readme-generator/Output/README.md

   9. [ Test ](#Test)
   10. [ Questions ](#Questions)

-  <a name="title"></a
   ## Title
-  README.md
+  README-md

   <a name="description"></a>
   ## Description
-  this is an application to generate a README file
+  this is an application that will generate a README file for projects

   <a name="motivation"></a>
   ## Motivation
-  this was built as a tool to simplify the process of adding a README file to projects
+  this was built to simplify the process of adding a README file to projects

   <a name="credits"></a>
   ## Credits